anoma/nspec/docs/node_architecture/networking/inter_domain.md

 ### Peer Sampling

-The [[Peer Sampling#peer_sampling]] engine runs a P2P gossip-based trust-aware peer sampling protocol that provides a continously changing partial view of the network.
+The [[Peer Sampling#peer-sampling]] engine runs a P2P gossip-based trust-aware peer sampling protocol that provides a continously changing partial view of the network.

 Nodes periodically exchange their partial views with each other, and update their local view after each exchange.